 1. Raven Cliff Falls Trail

-If you would like to hike in a beautiful stream valley, the Raven Cliff Falls Trail is a great option.
+If you’d like to hike in a beautiful stream valley, the Raven Cliff Falls Trail is a great option.
 The Raven Cliff Falls Trail is truly one of the best waterfall hikes in North GA.

 At the start of the trail, visitors enjoy the site of a tree that features a heart-shaped opening.
 However, the best aspect of this waterfall hike is found at the very end, where you’ll be able to enjoy the view of a beautiful creek that has split a big cliff into two.